CONNECTSPORT EXISTS TO SHOWCASE AND SHARE HOW SPORT AND PHYSICAL ACTIVITY ARE BEING USED TO BENEFIT SOCIETY

 - Send a press release, pitch a story or publish Academic research

 - Promote your services, or partner with or sponsor ConnectSport

 Founder and Chief Executive Simon Lansley is a member of the Leadership Group of the Sport for Development Coalition, the International Sport for Development and Peace (SDP) group based in London and co-ordinated by Bond, and the Sports Journalists' Association national committee.
 He was previously Sports Editor and Editorial Director at the Press Association, the UK's national news agency, and Head of Marketing and Communications for Street League, a leading sport for employability charity.

 Chief Operating Officer Stefan Bonczoszek is Managing Director at Symposia Events, the specialists in online event and digital marketing.
 He has previously worked for EMAP, Glenigan and the Press Association where he was Commercial Director and Sales & Marketing Director.

 Head of Data and Insight Graham Newman has over 20 years' marketing experience (15 years in insight business and five in not-for-profit organisations) and worked for the Macular Society, 4C, Glenigan, GWE and Euromoney Institutional Investor.

-The Coalition aims to provide evidence of this, especially to other sectors - such as health, criminal justice or education - and to funders seeking more efficient solutions for society's biggest problems.
+The SFDC aims to provide evidence of this, especially to other sectors - such as health, criminal justice or education - and to funders seeking more efficient solutions for society's biggest problems.

 It is funded and supported by Sport England, Comic Relief and the Laureus Sport for Good Foundation.